 And it all starts with designing a workplace that will be an exciting and inspiring talent magnet.
 With that in mind, here are four reasons workplace design is a powerful recruiting tool and how to use it.

 It’s a way of communicating company culture and brand

-First things first, to understand how you can appeal to the right candidates, you need to understand what they want.
+First things first, to understand how you can appeal to the right candidates, you need to understand what they want and if they`re in some specific situation, like relocating without a job.
 Surely, perks, benefits, salary, and geographic location are all important factors when it comes to selecting an employer.
 But the factor that’s often disregarded yet equally important is the company culture and brand.
 And what better way to communicate this important message than to invest in your workplace design?